 Features and Versatility

 We consider how well each shirt works across a wide temperature range and under various conditions.
-We also considered items like reflective areas, UPF ratings, and odor control mechanisms, but largely, the score can tell you how well the shirt will perform under a range of conditions.
+We also considered factors like reflective areas, UPF ratings, and odor-control mechanisms, but the score largely tells you how well the shirt will perform across a range of conditions.

-The Ibex Merino Tencel is our favorite shirt to layer.
+The Ibex Paradox Short Sleeve Tee is our favorite shirt to layer.
 It contains natural materials similar to some competitors, but the weave is tighter, making the shirt warmer and smoother against the skin.
-This tighter weave also increases the durability, so we find ourselves pulling this shirt out for other activities that are more demanding on gear, like bouldering or biking.
+This tighter weave also increases durability, so we find ourselves pulling this shirt out for more demanding activities, like bouldering or biking.
 Other top performers included the REI Active Pursuits, Patagonia Capilene Cool, and Arc'teryx Cormac Crew.
-While these shirts are heavier than some of our lightweight options, they are better for all-day use outside of just running.
+While these shirts are heavier than some of our lightweight options, they are better suited for all-day use beyond just running.
 Each of these shirts also feels great with a backpack or hydration pack, which is a key consideration if you enjoy long-distance trail runs or hiking.

 Two new shirts that score highly in this category are the Rhone Reign and Lululemon Metal Vent Tech Short-Sleeve.
-Both shirts have thicker fabric, allowing for comfort in a wide range of temperatures.
+Both shirts have thicker fabric, providing comfort across a wide range of temperatures.
 This thicker fabric also makes them more usable in various social settings.
 For more specific gym shirts, we'd recommend these options.

-The least versatile shirts include the HOKA Glide and the ON Performance-T. Their lightweight design and quick-dry capabilities mean they aren't the best for all-day adventures where durability and comfort might be more of a priority.
+The least versatile shirt is the ON Performance-T. Its lightweight design and quick-dry capabilities mean it isn't the best for all-day adventures where durability and comfort might be more of a priority.

 Conclusion